Abdul Kareem Qudsi

 1919-2005

-A renowned medieval Punjabi Sufi poet and spiritual ascetic.
+A renowned medieval Sufi poet and spiritual ascetic.
 His full name was Fariduddin Mas‘ud.
 He is counted among the earliest poets of Punjabi literature.

 1173-1266